taty/searchrelevance/readme.txt

 Just install in the typical WordPress plugin way and it will adjust searches automatically, no settings needed.

-Also adds a relevance score to the title of search results, which you can style via css (see FAQ).
+Also adds a relevance score to the title of search results, which you can style via CSS (see FAQ).

 Version 2.0 gives you more control, including:

-* Hide relavence scores in results titels and/or admin
+* Hide relevance scores in results titles and/or admin
 * Auto style relavence scores.
-So you dont have to add float:right to your css!
+So you don't have to add float:right to your CSS!
 * Highlight search terms
 * Custom excerpt centered on the search terms found